Top Padrón Cigars: A Retrospective

 The Original Padrón: A Thriving Cornerstone

 Despite years of political turmoil and having to operate out of Honduras for temporary periods during the 1970s and 1980s, the family endured in Nicaragua.
 The original Padrón cigars are well-established thanks to the persistence of José Orlando’s youngest son, Jorge Padrón.
-When Jorge completed his MBA and came on board with the company in the early 1990s, it was his mission to expand the brand nationally and move beyond its local Miami audience.
+When Jorge completed his MBA and joined the company in the early 1990s, it was his mission to expand the brand nationally and move beyond its local Miami audience.
 The family attended their first cigar tradeshow in 1993 and convinced hesitant retailers to try the rich, Cuban-seed Nicaraguan cigars they produced.

 Padrón 1964 Anniversary: A Legacy Takes Off